 The fourth tool (form) in the manual is concerning the assessment of Academic Leaderships (Faculty Dean, Deputy Dean, Head of Department) and it consists of 50 to 65 KPIs (depends on the position type and level) distributed on 5 Aspects related to some Fields of Inputs and Processes Components in the UST quality model as shown by Table 4.
 The first Aspect is Position Occupying Requirements (related to the Fields of Systems and Regulations and Academic Staff in the Inputs Component, Administrative Processes in the Processes Component) with 17-22 KPIs.
-The second Aspect is Administrative Processes in the Processes Component) with 17-22 KPIs.
-The second Aspect is Administrative Processes in the Processes Component) with 19-24 KPIs.
-The third Aspect is Professional Skills (related to the Fields of Systems and Regulations and Academic Staff in the Inputs Component) with 4-7 KPIs.
-The fourth Aspect is Research Skills (related to the Fields of Systems and Regulations and Academic Staff in the Inputs Component) with 4-7 KPIs.
-The fourth Aspect is Research Skills (related to the Fields of Systems and Regulations and Academic Staff in the Inputs Component) with 3-4 KPIs.
-The fifth Aspect is Personal Skills (related to the Fields of Systems and Regulations and Academic Staff in the Inputs Component) with 3-4 KPIs.
-The fifth Aspect is Personal Skills (related to the Fields of Systems and Regulations and Academic Staff in the Inputs Component) with 3-4 KPIs.
-The fifth Aspect is Personal Skills (related to the Fields of Systems and Regulations and Academic Staff in the Inputs Component, Administrative Processes in the Processes Component) with 3-4 KPIs.
-The fifth Aspect is Personal Skills (related to the Fields of Systems and Regulations and Academic Staff in the Inputs Component, Administrative Processes in the Processes Component) with 3-4 KPIs.
-The fifth Aspect is Personal Skills (related to the Fields of Systems and Regulations and Academic Staff in the Inputs Component, Administrative Processes in the Processes Componen
+The second Aspect is Administration Skills (related to the Fields of Systems and Regulations and Academic Staff in the Inputs Component, Administrative Processes in the Processes Component) with 19-24 KPIs.
+The third Aspect is Professional Skills (related to the Fields of Systems and Academic Staff in the Inputs Component, Administrative Processes Component) with 4-7 KPIs.
+The fourth Aspect is Research Skills (related to the Fields of Systems and Academic Staff in the Inputs Component, Administrative Processes Component) with 4-7 KPIs.
+The fourth Aspect is Research Skills (related to the Fields of Systems and Regulations and Academic Staff in the Inputs Component, Administrative Processes Component) with 4-7 KPIs.
+The fourth Aspect is Research Skills (related to the Fields of Systems and Regulations and Academic Staff in the Inputs Component, Academic Processes of Research and Scientific Activities in the Processes Component) with 3-4 KPIs.
+The fifth Aspect is Personal Skills (related to the Fields of Systems and Regulations and Academic Staff in the Inputs Component, Administrative Processes in the Processes Component) with 7-8 KPIs.

-Field/Component Asmost KPIs/Aspect Field/Component Aspect From То Systems and Regulations/Inputs Academic Staff/Inputs Administrative Processes/Processes Position Occupying Requirements 17 22 Systems and Regulations/Inputs Academic Staff/Inputs Administrative Processes/Processes Administration Skills 19 24 Systems and Regulations/Inputs Academic Staff/Inputs Administrative Processes/Processes Professional Skills 4 7 Systems and Regulations/Inputs Academic Staff/Inputs Academic Processes/Processes Processes of Research and Scientific Activities/Processes Research Skills 3 4 Systems and Regulations/Inputs Academic Staff/Inputs Administrative Processes/Processes Personal Skills 7 8
+Field/Component Aspect KPIs/As KPIs/Aspect Field/Component Aspect From То Systems and Regulations/Inputs Academic Staff/Inputs Administrative Processes/Processes Position Occupying Requirements 17 22 Systems and Regulations/Inputs Academic Staff/Inputs Administrative Processes/Processes Administration Skills 19 24 Systems and Regulations/Inputs Academic Staff/Inputs Administrative Processes/Processes Professional Skills 4 7 Systems and Regulations/Inputs Academic Staff/Inputs Academic Processes/Processes Processes of Research and Scientific Activities/Processes Research Skills 3 4 Systems and Regulations/Inputs Academic Staff/Inputs Administrative Processes/Processes Personal Skills 7 8